sassafras13/sassafras13.github.io/_posts/2019-09-24-EquationsofMotion.md

 Although I do not think it is going to play a major role in our upcoming controls qualifying exam, I realized that I could not remember how to derive the equations of motion for some simple systems.
 Here I am going to present some examples out of the undergraduate textbook [1] and in a future post I would like to focus on something a little more challenging, like the levitating magnetic ball.

-The basic approach to deriving the equations of motion for any system is:
+The basic approach to deriving the equations of motion for any system is [1]:
 **(1)** Pick a convenient coordinate system (it should make the math easy).
 **(2)** Determine the forces using a free body diagram.
 **(3)** Solve for the equations of motion.

-We can subsequently apply the Laplace transform (or assume that the solution to the differential equation takes the form shown below) and obtain the equation of motion in the frequency domain.
-This expression can be rearranged to obtain the transfer function.
+We can subsequently apply the Laplace transform (or assume that the solution to the differential equation takes the form shown below) and obtain the equation of motion in the frequency domain [1].
+This expression can be rearranged to obtain the transfer function [1].
 I explain this process in detail in the examples below.

 ![Eqn 1]({{ site.baseurl }}/images/2019-09-24-EoM-eqn1.png "Equation 1"){:width=100%}